Madrid—the Royal Spanish Capitalandbut she is impeccable as a hostess. Unfortunately, we could not meet her during our visit to

 pleasure.

-Alvarez Cubero’s ‘The Defence of Zaragoza’ is worth mentioning.
-This celebrated sculptor was imprisoned in 1808 for refusing to accept Napoleon’s brother Joseph Bonaparte as King
+Finally, we had a look at the gallery for sculptures.
+José Alvarez Cubero’s ‘The Defence of Zaragoza’ is worth mentioning.
+This celebrated sculptor was imprisoned in 1808 for refusing to accept Napoleon's brother Joseph Bonaparte as King

-of Spain, after the siege of the city of Zaragoza by the French troops during the
+of Spain after the siege of the city of Zaragoza by the French troops during the

 Peninsular War.